Checklists8 min read

 How to Keep All of This Organised

-The most effective system combines three things: a single secure location for all digital copies, expiry date tracking with automatic reminders, and the ability to share specific documents with family members who need them.
+The most effective system combines three things: a single secure location for all digital copies, a document expiry reminder for the records that lapse, and the ability to share specific documents with family members who need them.